How to care for your tattoo

 SLEEPING: The first thing to consider is your first couple of nights sleep.
 Many tattoo enthusiasts have a separate set of sheets for when they get tattooed.
 Many wake up in the morning to find a fresh imprinted stain of their tattoo on those expensive nice Egyptian sheets, that won’t come out.
 It is important here to remind you that you shouldn’t re-bandage your tattoo!
 Again, your skin needs to breath to promote and speed the healing process.
 So, if you get a tattoo on your back, you need to sleep on your belly for a few days or visa-a-versa.
 If you can sleep with your tattoo exposed, that would be best.
 If not, you can place a clean thin towel between you and the sheets.
 If in the morning your sheets are stuck to you, follow the same instructions as a stuck bandage, don’t peel the sheet off, take the sheet with you to the shower and wet it off with cool or lukewarm water.

 CLOTHING: Clothing can be a big factor in your healing process as well.
 Depending on where you get your tattoo, you will need to wear loose fitting clothes.
-Ladies, you are the major offender of this problem.
-Remember what I have said a hundred times already, your tattoo needs to breathe!
 Tight fitting clothes keep that from happening.
-There is another issue: If your tattoo is forming a light scab and you have some tight fitting clothes rubbing on it, that can cause problems in the healing.
+If your tattoo is forming a light scab and you have some tight fitting clothes rubbing on it, that can cause problems in the healing.
 It can cause scaring and/or light spots in the tattoo.
-Bikini lines and bra strap areas are prime examples of this.
+Bikini lines and bra strap areas are another thing to be mindful of if your tattoo is in one of these regions.
 Foot tattoos are another example, ladies.
 You will need to go shoeless for close to a week.
 Socks, shoes, and boots are breeding ground for bacteria, and rubbing is a big issue as well.
 Your clothing can be a big help with issues at work or the sun.
 Remember you really don’t want to re-bandage a tattoo, but if you are in a working environment that risks contact with harmful chemicals, a germ-filled situation, or just things coming in constant contact with your tattoo, loose fitting clothes can be your best friend.
 If that isn’t possible, then a loose bandage, put on at the last moment and removed at the earliest possible moment may be the last ditch option.
 If you do have to take this route, make sure that you wash the tattoo after removing the bandage, let air out to dry for a little while and re-apply your lotion.

 THE SUN: The sun is probably the single worst enemy and destroyer of tattoos!!
 During the initial healing process, you absolutely need to keep your new tattoo out of the sun, as it will damage the skin further and can cause all sorts of problems from scaring your tattoo to lightening it up, uneven healing etc. This comes back to the early comments about clothing, if you are in a job that keeps you outside.
 Use loose fitting clothes to keep your tattoo out of the sun, and as a last resort use a sterile non-stick bandage.
-Ladies, this also applies to those tanning beds that you love so much.
-DON’T DO IT!!!
+Tanning beds are an absolute no-no, even with a bandage covering the tattoo, as the UV rays can penetrate bandages and towels.
 Once your tattoo is fully healed and there is no shine to it whatsoever, then you can relax some, but you have just paid a lot of money for that new piece of art, and wouldn’t it be nice to keep it that way for many years to come.
-Keep them covered, but if you must expose them to the damaging UV rays, then get the strongest SPF sun block that you can find and keep it handy (minimum of 30 SPF).
-For the tanning beds, cover them or use the sunblock as well.
-We have all seen the old bikers whose arm tattoos look less than desirable from years of riding in the sun.
+We recommend always using an SPF once healed and entering the sun to keep your tattoo from fading over time with sun exposure.

 OTHER ACTIVITIES: You really want to avoid swimming of any type as well.
 The ocean, lakes, rivers are full of creepy crawlies, amoebas, and bacteria that you don’t need an infection from.
 Swimming pools are full of chlorine, which again is not good for the tattoo.
 Highly strenuous activities and contact sports would be another example of things to avoid for your initial healing time.
 Excessive sweating, saunas, steam baths, and gym workouts all need to take a back seat for a little bit.
 I hope by now you have got the picture, and if you don’t, then maybe you should refrain from getting tattooed.